 1. What is gout?

 Sometime during the course of the disease, many people will develop gout in the big toe.
-Gout frequently affects joints in the lower part of the body such as knee, ankles, or toes.
+Gout frequently affects joints in the lower part of the body such as the knees, ankles, or toes.